miraris/monolog-discord-handler/README.md

 # monolog-discord-handler

-A simple monolog handler for support Discord webhooks
+A simple Monolog handler for Discord webhooks

 -------------------------------------------------